Keineik/SimpleProxyServer/README.md

 # SimpleProxyServer
-Proxy server using Python socket project
+A simple proxy server using Python socket.